Quick and easy BBQ bowls are fabulous for weeknight meals or get-togethers!

 For parties, lay out all the mix-ins on a long platter or serving tray.

 - I included BBQ (of course), diced tomatoes, red onion, grilled corn on the cob, and cole slaw.
 These are southern staples.

 - To build the bowl (by the way, here are the bowls I used, I love them), you grab your favorite BBQ fixin’s and divide them in your bowl.

 - Then mix and eat away.
 You can drizzle with your favorite barbecue sauces or even salad dressings like ranch or blue cheese.

 - You can add in extra veggies, sliced peppers, whatever your heart desires.
 Basically, if Mexican food gets the burrito bowl then southern fare gets the BBQ bowl!

 Serving BBQ Bowls at Parties

 For parties, keep it easy for guests by serving up little bowls of sauces (or set bottles around on dining tables) and give everyone a bowl to make their own BBQ bowl.
 If guests are vegetarian, it’s easy to make one with other items.
 It’s really nothing revolutionary, but I love new ways of serving favorite dishes so I had to share.
-Serve alongside slices of Texas toast or cornbread, wouldn’t that be delicious?
+Serve alongside slices of Texas toast or my Creamed Corn Cornbread, wouldn’t that be delicious?
 So who can build the best-tasting BBQ bowl?
 If you make one, share a pic with me!